-- Social engineering: Social engineering is usually an aspect of Trojans.
+- Social engineering: Social engineering is usually an aspect of trojans.
 It is the act of altering people’s social perception of a program in order for it to be installed or downloaded.

 - Viruses: These malicious programs harm systems.
 They can alter the function of the network.

 These five key areas must be covered extensively.
 They form the cornerstone of any good information security course as they also form the cornerstone of any hacker’s arsenal.
-Learn a little bit more about phishing attacks:

 Any information security course that does not cover password construction is not doing its job.
 Cracking passwords can be remarkably easy with a very simple password cracking tool.
 These tools simply guess passwords thousands of times per second until they get the correct one.

-- Long sentences or phrases, they don’t have to be single words.
+- Long sentences or phrases.
+They don’t have to be single words.

-- Your employees do not have to remember a wide variety of them, they can use one very strong password with a password management tool.
+- Your employees do not have to remember a wide variety of them.
+They can use one very strong password with a password management tool.

 Poor password choices have led to many information security breaches.
 Make sure that one of your employees is not a weak link in this regard.
 The last point is to make sure that they do not write their passwords down on a post-it note at their workstation.
-Here is the video you could possibly show to them:

 Security procedures and policies to create

 This is where you need to really map out what your information security plan is going to look like.
-Once you have that done you can then begin teaching it to your employees.
+Once you have that done, you can then begin teaching it to your employees.
 Here’s what you need to cover:

 - Pirated software: All software installed on your company machines must be properly licensed.
 Make it a policy that staff members only have properly licensed software on their work machines.